 While the 2nd edition rulebooks cut key bits of old-school-related guidance, there are also noticeable drifts away from the older style of play of a mechanical nature.
 Some of these are small.
-The default roll to find secret doors was left out (1 on 1D6), which may suggest how much dungeoneering was done during playtesting.
-Encumbrance was made a optional rule (though it also was in B/X), but even then, there's no weight value for a week of rations, an essential for wilderness adventuring.
+The default roll to find secret doors was left out (1 on 1D6), which along with the absence of the ten-foot pole from the equipment list may suggest how much dungeoneering was done during playtesting.
+Encumbrance was made an optional rule (it already was in B/X, though that was an introductory-level game, and in any case it wasn't optional in the equally introductory BECMI), but even then, there's no weight value for a week of rations, an essential for wilderness adventuring.

 Others were more important.
-The movement rate inside dungeons became ten time faster (from 120 feet per turn to 120 feet per minute), which made the exploration and clearing of dungeons a much faster thing, while at the same time the recommended wandering monster rate dropped from 1 in 6 every 3 turns to 1 in 10 every 6 turns: about a two-thirds decrease (and when coupled with the fact that a group now raced through a dungeon ten times as fast, this was an even greater decrease).
+The movement rate inside dungeons became ten time greater (from 120 feet per turn to 120 feet per minute), which made the exploration and clearing of dungeons a much quicker thing, while at the same time the recommended wandering monster rate dropped from 1 in 6 every 3 turns to 1 in 10 every 6 turns: about a two-thirds decrease (and when coupled with the fact that a group now raced through a dungeon ten times as fast, resulted in an even greater effective decrease).
 Non-weapon proficiencies were included in core (albeit still optional), as I covered in part two.
 And for all that 2nd edition has a reputation of streamlining material,

 the Reaction Table (as I explored previously) was only made clumsier in

 2nd, expanded to a 2D10 4-column monstrosity.
 The table also rewards an aggressive style of play, by assuming that

 "good" result.
 That is, hostility is the highest result,